 3. No attorney must knowingly permit or cause to permit his or her login and password to be utilized by anyone other than an authorized employee of his or her office.
 The attorney is responsible for all documents filed with his or her login and password.

 4. The login used to electronically file a document must be that of the attorney whose electronic signature (s/Attorney Name) appears on the document.

-4. Attorneys are responsible for maintaining current contact information with PACER and the Court.
+5. Each attorney is responsible for maintaining current contact information with PACER and the Court.
 An attorney can update his or her e-mail in the "Manage My Account" section of the "Maintenance Folder" in PACER.
 In addition to updating contact information with PACER, notification of a change of firm and/or change of address is to be electronically filed with the Court and served on all other parties in accordance with Section II.B of these policies and procedures.

-D. PAYMENT OF FEES.
+C. PAYMENT OF FEES.
 Payment of filing fees may be made from a checking account, savings account, or by credit card through Pay.gov.
 The option to use Pay.gov for payment is offered to the filer during the filing of the document.
 The court may expand the usage of Pay.gov for payment of other fees in its discretion.
 Any fee required may be paid at the Office of the Clerk of Court by credit/debit card, check, or money order.
 Payments in cash are accepted in the Milwaukee Division only.

 1. An electronically filed document is considered filed for purposes of the federal rules when the filing party receives an ECF-generated “Notice of Electronic Filing” as described in Section II.B.1 of these policies and procedures.

 2. Documents that originate with the filer must be directly extracted from the filer's word-processing software and not scanned.
 If a document cannot be extracted and a scanned document is filed, the filing attorney is required to verify the legibility of the document before electronically filing it with the Court.